Tracking Dark Social Sharing isn’t hard, and it’ll give you fresh insights about audience engagement

-Personally, I don’t believe that about 6,500 users wrote 60–150 character long URLs in their address bars and pressed enter, nor I believe that most of hits to the home page were, in fact, direct, but let me give you some more examples.
+Personally, I don’t believe that about 6,500 users wrote 60–150 character long URLs in their address bars and pressed enter, nor I believe that most of the hits to the home page were, in fact, direct, but let me give you some more examples.

 The cool thing about working with so many websites is to be able to explain to them what this data means and why it’s important to their businesses and strategy.
 I’ve highlighted 4 GetSocial customers from different verticals: